Grumpy Finance (GRUMPY) Price Reaches $0.0000

-Grumpy Finance (GRUMPY) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM E.T. on June 13th.
-Grumpy Finance has a total market capitalization of $3.17 million and approximately $11,791.00 worth of Grumpy Finance was traded on exchanges in the last day.
-Over the last seven days, Grumpy Finance has traded flat against the U.S. dollar.
-One Grumpy Finance coin can now be purchased for approximately $0.0000 or 0.00000000 BTC on popular exchanges.
+Grumpy Finance (GRUMPY) traded flat against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on June 14th.
+Over the last week, Grumpy Finance has traded flat against the dollar.
+Grumpy Finance has a total market cap of $3.17 million and $11,791.00 worth of Grumpy Finance was traded on exchanges in the last day.
+One Grumpy Finance coin can now be purchased for about $0.0000 or 0.00000000 BTC on major cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.